MicrosoftDocs/cpp-docs/docs/mfc/reference/ccontextmenumanager-class.md

  If this method finds a menu that matches `lpszName`, `GetMenuByName` stores the menu resource ID in the parameter `puiOrigResID`.

 ##  <a name="getmenunames"></a>  CContextMenuManager::GetMenuNames
- Returns the list of menu names added to the [CContextMenuManager](../../mfc/reference/ccontextmenumanager-class.md).
+ Returns the list of menu names added to the `CContextMenuManager`.

 ```
 void GetMenuNames(CStringList& listOfNames) const;